 Brick-and-mortar and online banks will typically request a number to identify you when collecting your personal details.
 Depending on your resident status, you will need to provide either:

-• Social security number (SSN): A nine-digit number issued to U.S. citizens as well as some permanent residents and temporary residents.
-You can learn more about how to apply for a social security card as a U.S. immigrant by checking out our guide on the subject.
+- Social security number (SSN): A nine-digit number issued to U.S. citizens, permanent residents, and temporary residents.
+Learn more about how to apply for a social security card as a U.S. immigrant by checking out our guide on the subject.

 Proof of resident status